mackelab/tsnpe_neurips/README.md

 conda activate tsnpe_neurips
 ```

-Then, each subfolder is to be installed separately:
+Then, each subfolder is to be installed separately.
+Note that, in the second line, you will get an error saying that `sbibm 1.0.7 requires sbi==0.17.2, but you have sbi 0.18.0 which is incompatible`.
+You can savely ignore this error.
 ```
 cd benchmark; pip install -e .; cd .. cd sbi; pip install -e .; cd ..